attila-tokes/edge-impulse-expert-projects/azure-ml-voice-to-text/README.md

 $ python3 sample-client.py

 Status code: 200
-Result: {'result': 'SHE HAD YOUR DUCK SUP AND GREASY WASHWATER ALL YEAR'}
+Result: {'result': 'SHE HAD YOUR DUCK SOUP AND GREASY WASHWATER ALL YEAR'}
 ```

 In the Monitoring tab we can see metrics like request count and latency: